 ‘This seems a good place for parties, Everton Heights.’

 ‘Yes, good if you have a friend who can let you in at the right level because no parties are happening around here anytime soon,’ she laughs, ‘can you imagine.’
 Flinging her arms out she can almost touch both walls of her cube.
 On cue a neighbour to the left bangs a fist on the wall.
 Footsteps cross the floor above this cube, two pairs of feet.
 A bass beat vibrates the ceiling and through the wall to the right voices mutter.

 ‘You have your feet on the corporate rung, better than being stuck at street level.’
 I remind her.
 Her generation have forgotten what it was like.

 ‘So you haven’t seen Estelle then since the 8th June?
 Isn’t that unusual?
 Don’t you normally spend a lot of time together?’

-‘Sometimes we do, sometimes we don’t,’ she adjusts her gown, fiddles with the frayed belt, ‘I never worry about Estelle, like I say, she’s lucky.
+‘Sometimes we do, sometimes we don’t,’ she fiddles with the frayed belt of her gown, ‘I never worry about Estelle, like I say, she’s lucky.
 And she certainly never worried about me.’

-I stand up to leave.
-‘Can you give me Justin’s contact details, then I’ll be off and you can go back to sleep.’
+Standing to leave I ask, ‘Can you give me Justin’s contact details, then I’ll be off and you can go back to sleep.’